 I don’t really talk about my anxiety on here, I’m not really sure why, but I’ve realised it is a big part of my life at the moment so I almost feel like I’m hiding something quite substantial from you if I don’t talk about it, which is why you’re reading this now.

 So personally my anxiety has been at it’s worst over the past year and I’m only recently starting to cope with it better.
-And the reason why that is, is because I went to seek HELP.
+And the reason why that is, is because I recently began using THCV and went to seek professional HELP.

 So tip number 1 is just that.
 Please speak to someone, go and book an appointment with your GP and get referred to see a counsellor/therapist.
 If you keep your thoughts etc inside it will be very difficult to learn how to cope with them and get on with every day life.